phantomVK/phantomvk.github.io/_drafts/2018-11-01-ArrayBlockingQueue.markdown

         && (count == 0 || items[takeIndex] != null)
         && (count == capacity || items[putIndex] == null)
         && (count == 0 || items[dec(putIndex, capacity)] != null);
 }

-/**
- * Reconstitutes this queue from a stream (that is, deserializes it).
- *
- * @param s the stream
- * @throws ClassNotFoundException if the class of a serialized object
- *         could not be found
- * @throws java.io.InvalidObjectException if invariants are violated
- * @throws java.io.IOException if an I/O error occurs
- */
-private void readObject(java.io.ObjectInputStream s)
-    throws java.io.IOException, ClassNotFoundException {

-    // Read in items array and various fields s.defaultReadObject();

-    if (!invariantsSatisfied())
-        throw new java.io.InvalidObjectException("invariants violated");
-}
 ```